Makeup Artist vs Beautician: Understanding the Real Difference Before You Book Your Beauty Service

 ✖️ Bridal makeup requires advanced training and product knowledge.
 A makeup artist is specially trained for this.

-2. A makeup artist can do facials and waxing too.
+► A makeup artist can do facials and waxing too.

 ✖️ Not true!
 Makeup artists focus on cosmetic application, not skincare treatments.

-3. Both are the same.
+► Both are the same.

 Important Tip: Always check certifications and portfolios before booking either a beautician or a makeup artist.

-Expert Advice from Darpan By Pooja
+Expert Guidance from Darpan By Pooja

 At Darpan By Pooja, we understand how important your beauty service decision is.
 Our experts are trained makeup artists and certified beauticians, offering you the best of both worlds.
+Whether you need a glowing skin facial or a glamorous bridal makeover, we provide personalized beauty solutions tailored to your needs.

 The main difference between makeup artist and beautician lies in their service area and expertise.
 A beautician helps you maintain your beauty through grooming and skincare, while a makeup artist ensures you look your absolute best on your special day with advanced makeup techniques.